 In addition, students should expect to pay for books, health insurance*, housing, transportation, and other personal costs.
-The University’s Cost of Attendance estimates for graduate students in 2019-2020 are as follows:

 - All Master of Development Engineering students will be automatically enrolled in SHIP for the three academic terms of the degree program.